- Find a Trail

 - Get Involved

-Closure notice: The Piney River Trailhead will be closed for up to two weeks in late July.
+Closure notice: Starting in August 2020 and continuing as of January 2021, the Piney River Trailhead will be subject to ongoing closures due to nearby environmental cleanup work.
 Please use the Rose Mill Trailhead parking lot during this time, although parking will be limited.
 This will only affect roughly 0.5 miles of the trail.
 You may still access 6.5 miles of trail.
 More information can be found at the Nelson County Parks and Recreation website.
 For updates, call NCPR during office hours 434-263-7133

 The Virginia Blue Ridge Railway Trail offers a quintessential rail-trail experience in central Virginia, midway between Lynchburg and Charlottesville (less than an hour’s drive from each).
 The trail is an easy, picturesque ride through a beautiful, natural setting with plentiful opportunities to see unique historical sites.
 The Piney and Tye rivers are constant companions, and you’ll cross five bridges on the seven-mile route, including a photo-worthy covered bridge at Naked Creek.